 The purpose of Evergreen's discipline process is to provide immediate, consistent, and logical consequences for poor behavior choices.
-Every classroom has a behavior management system in place, which is connected to the 3 R's.
+Every classroom has a behavior management system in place, which is connected to the 3R's.
 If a child reaches a predetermined level in the system, he/she will receive an Office Discipline Referral Form (ODR).
-Violations related to our Behavioral Expectations Matrix and/or classroom behavior management systems will be documented in an ODR at the appropriate level (minor or major).
-Staff members will determine whether an incident is minor or major on a case by case basis.
-Guidelines are in place to assist staff members with this determination.
-A copy of an ODR can be found in the back of this handbook on page 42.
-ODRs will be handled according to the following procedures:
+Violations related to our Behavioral Expectations Matrix and/or classroom behavior management systems will be documented in an ODR.
+All ODRs will result in administrative review and parent contact.
+Administrative discipline decisions (interventions) will be made on a case by case basis.